January 27, 1785, by the Georgia General Assembly. UGA is the birthplace of public higher education in America.

 - …ranks 5th nationally by short-term duration of study abroad

-The University of Georgia is an equal opportunity/affirmative action institution.
+The University of Georgia is committed to principles of equal opportunity and affirmative action.